INTRODUCING OUR DOCTORS

 Dr. Marks enjoys practicing medicine starting with the new puppy or kitten's introduction to the home.
 He says, "I want to be able to make a difference in people's lives through their pets.
 I measure my success by being there for the very first visit until the final goodbye.
 As sad as that may seem, joy is restored when the same owners show up with the new pet.
 The greatest measure is when the children, as young adults, present their first pet."

 Upon graduation from the University of Oklahoma, Dr. Marks began a relationship with the U. S. Army and the Reserves spanning 29 ½ years.
 He answered his nation's call to duty for OPERATION DESERT STORM for 6 months and again nearly a year for OPERATION IRAQI FREEDOM.
 Dr. Marks achieved the rank of Colonel and served with the 3rd Medical Command in a Brigadier General's position as the Chief Veterinary Officer for OIF.
 Dr. Marks served on the Board of Directors for the Lawrence/Douglas County Health Department for 6 years, Quail Unlimited for 20 years, and other leadership/advisory positions throughout the city.

-Dr. Marks is married, has 2 daughters and a grandson.
+Dr. Marks is married, has 2 daughters and 2 grandsons.

 We believe in the training our technicians have received.
 After verifying that level of training we like to empower and enable our technicians to do what they are trained to do.
-We have two certified or registered veterinary technicians, Tina and Sarah, and one veterinary assistant, Seth .
-Our technicians assist our doctors with patient care, diagnostics, laboratory, radiography, dental cleaning, laser therapy, and surgery.
+We have three registered veterinary technicians; Sarah, Erin and Seth and four veterinary assistants; Christy, Heather, Marisa, Gillian and Lisa.
+Our technicians assist our doctors with patient care, diagnostics, laboratory, radiography, ultrasonography, dental cleaning, laser therapy, and surgery.